hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	Console.WriteLine ("finished!\n");
 }
 {% endhighlight %}
-Problem again, our code returns Check<Check<Test>> instead of Check<Test> and it is not very good.
+Problem again, our code returns Check< Check< T > > instead of Check< T > and it is not very good.
 We will change our code to avoid this problem.
 {% highlight csharp %}
 public class Check<T>
 	where T : class